-We incurred an additional \$1.2 million in COVID-19 related expenses in the second quarter primarily due to the retention of temporary replacement labor, additional sanitation, cleaning and disinfection of facilities, personal protective equipment and related supplies, costs related to facilitating social distancing and logistics costs associated with expediting inventory purchases from existing and new sources.
-With respect to liquidity, we are evaluating and taking actions to reduce costs and spending across our Company.
-This includes putting a pause on all non-essential new hiring and new programs and reducing our capital expenditures.
-While we are unable to determine or predict the nature, duration or scope of the overall impact the COVID-19 pandemic will have on our business, results of operations, liquidity or capital resources, we will continue to actively monitor the situation and may take further actions that alter our business to comply with required by federal, state or local authorities or that we determine are in the best interests of our employees, customers, suppliers, and stockholders.
+We incurred an additional \$1.3 million in COVID-19 related expenses in the third quarter primarily due to the retention of temporary replacement labor, additional sanitation, cleaning and disinfection of facilities, personal protective equipment and related supplies, costs related to facilitating social distancing and logistics costs associated with expediting inventory purchases from existing and new sources.
+With respect to liquidity, we continue to evaluate and take actions to reduce costs and spending across our Company, including pausing all non-essential new hiring and new programs and reducing our capital expenditures.
+While we are unable to determine or predict the nature, duration or scope of the overall impact the COVID-19 pandemic will have on our business, results of operations, liquidity or capital resources, we continue to actively monitor the situation and may take further actions that alter our business operations to comply with requirements by federal, state or local authorities or that we determine are in the best interests of our employees, customers, suppliers, and stockholders.